 One-piece Ball Valve

 As they are made of a single piece of material, one-piece ball valves are extremely durable and have a low leak rate.
-However, they have a lower port size due to design than the inner diameter of the pipe they connect to.
+However, they have a lower port size due to design than the inner diameter of the pipe to which they connect.

 As a result, there may be a little slowdown in the flow and a dip in pressure.
-Replacing them requires removing the entire valve, which may be a pain.
+Replacing them requires removing the entire valve, which can be a tedious process.

 Furthermore, it costs less to manufacture these valves.
 Therefore, replacing them completely is always an option rather than attempting to fix them.